waynodiablo/Oystercard/rails/yelp_further_challenges/1_average_ratings.md

 end
 ```

 And that should pass those tests.
-We've completed our run of unit test ping pong and depending on how long it took you to get the last chunk working you might want to swap driver/navigator roles or not.
-At the end of the day the critical thing is that both pair partners spend an equal amount of time on the keyboard, and also that you both get a nice balance of activity at the different testing levels and through the applicaiton logic.
-Whether you swap roles here or not it's time to jump back up to our failing acceptance test to see if we can now fix it.
+Time to jump back up to our failing acceptance test to see if we can now fix it.
 We can make that pass with something like the following:

 ```erb
 ...